 - 1. Due Diligence, including:

 - Federal debt delinquency

 - suspension and debarment

 - information available through Office of Management and Budget (OMB)designated repositories of government-wide eligibility qualification or financial integrity information, such as:

 - o U.S. Treasury Bureau of Fiscal Services

 - System for Award Management (SAM)

+- o "Do Not Pay"

+- reports and findings from single audits performed under Uniform Administrative Guidance and findings of any other available audits or investigations

+- IRS Tax Form 990

+- Oversight.gov

-- o "Do Not Pay" - reports and findings from single audits performed under Uniform Administrative Guidance and findings of any other available audits or investigations - IRS Tax Form 990 - Oversight.gov - Public Litigation Records - 2.
-Operational and Financial Management, including: - financial stability - Operational and Financial Management Survey (OFMS) - 3.
-Past Performance, including: - an applicant's record in managing previous AmeriCorps awards, cooperative agreements, or procurement awards, including: - o timeliness of compliance with applicable reporting requirements - o accuracy of data reported - validity of performance measure data reported - o conformance to the terms and conditions of previous Federal awards - applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on award recipients - o timely closeout of other awards - meeting matching requirements - the extent to which any previously awarded amounts will be expended prior to future awards - National Service Criminal History Check (NSCHC) compliance.
+- Public Litigation Records

+- 2. Operational and Financial Management, including:

+- financial stability

+- Operational and Financial Management Survey (OFMS)

+- 3. Past Performance, including:

+- an applicant's record in managing previous AmeriCorps awards, cooperative agreements, or procurement awards, including:

+- o timeliness of compliance with applicable reporting requirements

+- o accuracy of data reported

+- o validity of performance measure data reported

+- o conformance to the terms and conditions of previous Federal awards

+- o applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on award recipients

+- o timely closeout of other awards - o meeting matching requirements - o the extent to which any previously awarded amounts will be expended prior to future awards - National Service Criminal History Check (NSCHC) compliance.
 See section F.2.d.
-National Criminal History Check Requirements and the NSCHC webpage for more information - 4.
-Other Programmatic Risks, including:

-- publicly available information, including from the applicant organization's website - amount of funding requested by the organization - Other elements considered relevant per Program Office, such as prohibited activities
+National Criminal History Check Requirements and the NSCHC web page for more information - 4.
+Other Programmatic Risks, including: - publicly available information, including from the applicant organization's website - amount of funding requested by the organization - if the proposed program will engage in prohibited activities